 - If you didn’t enroll in Prescription Drug Plan when you were first eligible and you go without Creditable Prescription Drug Coverage for 63 continuous days or more, you may have to pay a penalty if you’ll decide to join later.
 (Creditable Prescription Drug Coverage is prescription drug coverage that is at least ‘as good’ as standard Medicare Prescription Drug Coverage).
 The penalty is 1% for each month you could have been enrolled but were not (assuming you didn’t have the creditable coverage).

-- Each PDP is required to provide to its members the Annual Notice of Change by October 31 of each year.
+- Each PDP plan is required to provide to its members the Annual Notice of Change every year.
 Changes may include changes in drug tier structure as well as cost sharing.

-There are four stages in PDP.
-Coverage vary significantly from various carriers For example, there are several plans that do not have an up-front deductible.
-For an in-depth analysis from plan to plan, call (215) 658-1555.
+There are four stages in Part D. Coverage vary significantly from various carriers For example, there are several plans that do not have an up-front deductible.
+For an in-depth analysis from plan to plan, call (215) 658-1776.

 2. Initial Coverage (ICL)

 For each covered drug you pay a copayment/coinsurance (defined by the plan), and the plan pays its share.
-The typical coinsurance is 25%, i.e. you are paying 25% of the drug costs, the insurance company pays the rest.
-The initial coverage continues until the total drug costs (total of what you’ve paid and what insurance company paid) reaches $2,930.
+CMS’ standard coinsurance is 25%, i.e. you are paying 25% of the drug costs, the insurance company pays the rest.
+The initial coverage continues until the total drug costs (total of what you’ve paid and what insurance company paid) reaches $3,750 (year 2018).